-As an alternative, the Capital One Spark Cash Select (review) has no annual fee and offers 1.25x Spark miles per dollar spent, all with no foreign transaction fees.
+As an alternative, the Capital One Spark Cash Select (review) has no annual fee and offers 1.5% cash back, all with no foreign transaction fees.
 This is probably the best “one size fits all” no annual fee business travel rewards card that also has no foreign transaction fees.

 What categories do you spend most in?

 Credit cards offer bonus categories, where you can earn 2-5x points for spending in select categories.
 Getting a credit card that has bonus categories that coincide with your business’ spending patterns can make a huge difference.

 To give some examples of cards that offer big bonus categories on spending: